Untangling two systems of noncrossing curves: Planar Surfaces

 We will need the following result, which follows easily from the proof given in~\cite{EK}.
 For the reader's convenience, instead of just pointing out the necessary modifications, we present a full proof.

-\begin{theorem} Every two planar graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$ admit a simultaneous, piecewise linear embedding in which every two edges $e_1$ of $G_1$ and $e_2$ of $G_2$ intersect at least once and at most $C$-times, for a suitable constant $C$.\footnote{An obvious bound from the proof is $C\le 36$, since every edge in this embedding is drawn using at most $5$ bends.
+\begin{theorem} Every two planar graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$ admit a simultaneous, piecewise linear embedding in which each edge of $G_1$ and each edge of $G_2$ intersect at least once and at most $C$ times, for a suitable constant $C$.\footnote{An obvious bound from the proof is $C\le 36$, since every edge in this embedding is drawn using at most $5$ bends.
 By a more careful inspection, one can easily get $C\le 25$, and a further improvement is probably possible.}

-In addition, if both $G_1$ and $G_2$ are maximal planar graphs, let us fix a planar drawing $\bar D_{G_1}$ of $G_1$ and a planar drawing $\bar D_{G_2}$ of $G_2$.
-The planar drawing of $G_1$ in the simultaneous embedding can be required to be either directly equivalent to $\bar D_{G_1}$, or mirror-equivalent to it, and similarly for the drawing of $G_2$ (each of the four combinations can be prescribed). \end{theorem}
+In addition, if both $G_1$ and $G_2$ are maximal planar graphs, let us fix a planar drawing $D'_{G_1}$ of $G_1$ and a planar drawing $D'_{G_2}$ of $G_2$.
+The planar drawing of $G_1$ in the simultaneous embedding can be required to be either directly equivalent to $D'_{G_1}$, or mirror-equivalent to it, and similarly for the drawing of $G_2$ (each of the four combinations can be prescribed). \end{theorem}

 \begin{proof} For the beginning, we assume that both graphs are Hamiltonian.
 Later on, we will drop this assumption.

 Let $v_1, v_2, \dots, v_n$ be the order of the vertices as they appear on (some) Hamiltonian cycle $H_1$ of $G_1$.
 Since the vertex set $V$ is common for $G_1$ and $G_2$, there is a permutation $\pi \in S(n)$ such that $v_{\pi(1)}, \dots, v_{\pi(n)}$ is the order of the vertices as they appear on some Hamiltonian cycle $H_2$ of $G_2$.